 Wealthy People Have a Passive Income Stream

-Wealthy people often get that way because they’ve figured out a way to earn a passive income.
-This means they make money even when not actively working; therefore it’s considered passive income.
+Wealthy people often get that way because they’ve figured out how to earn a passive income.
+This means they make money even when not actively working; therefore, it’s considered passive income.

 This is important because we have a fixed amount of time each day, the same 24 hours as everyone else.
 Even if you’re working at a regular job for 16 hours a day, you can only earn a finite amount of money because you only have a finite amount of time to work.